vasilenaph/js-fundamentals-more-exercises/README.md

 ## 🗂 Structure

-- Each topic or section has its own folder.
+Each topic has its own folder:

-- Each file contains a single solved task with meaningful naming.
+- `basic-syntax-conditions-loops/`
+- `data-types-and-variables/`

 ---